hamaier/ak-dm-glossary/glos-summary.md

 ---
 (glos-summary.md) This page was last updated at {{ "now" | date: "%Y-%m-%d %H:%M" }}.

-Render "_glossary" collection using "default" layout and display only the "excerpt" of each file (current default is first paragraph)
+Render "_glossary" collection using "default" layout and display only the "excerpt" of each file (current default is first paragraph).
+If additional content is available, a "View annotated definition" link is displayed.

 {% for term in site.glossary %}